 Carlisle Barracks is adjacent to Carlisle, Pennsylvania, which is 18 miles west of Harrisburg and 27 miles north of Gettysburg.
 The U.S. Army War College produces graduates who are skilled critical thinkers and complex problem solvers in the global application of Landpower.
 For the Army, it also acts as a "Think Factory" for Commanders and Civilian Leaders at the strategic level worldwide and routinely engages in discourse and debate on ground forces' role in achieving national security objectives.

 Letterkenny Army Depot:

-Located in Chambersburg, Pennsylvania, Letterkenny Army Depot (LEAD) is about 30 miles northwest of Gettysburg, Pennsylvania.
+Located in Chambersburg, Pennsylvania, Letterkenny Army Depot (LEAD) is joint base with Carlisle Barracks, it is about 30 miles northwest of Gettysburg, Pennsylvania.
 It’s a Center of Industrial and Technical Excellence (CITE) for Air Defense and Tactical Missile Ground Support Equipment, and home to a 28-acre radar test facility.

 Tobyhanna Army Depot:Tobyhanna Army Depot is located in the Pocono Mountains of northeastern Pennsylvania.
 The region is a short drive from New York City and Philadelphia and offers year-round outdoor recreation activities for the entire Family.
 The area boasts seven state parks, 18 waterfalls, 150 lakes, 170 river miles and the 70,000-acre Delaware Water Gap National Recreation Area.
 Tobyhanna Army Depot is a recognized leader in providing World-Class Logistics Support for Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) Systems across the Department of Defense.